 Gather your supplies.
 I bought these 8 oz. amber glass spray bottles on Amazon (affiliate link).
 The citronella oil comes from Plant Therapy (also on Amazon), and the chalk labels I bought for my canisters at Hobby Lobby.
 (Not pictured- apple cider vinegar.
 Oil and water don’t mix that great so you need to add a bit of apple cider vinegar to help the oil mix into the water better.)

 Fill your bottle about halfway with water, (these bottles hold 8 oz.)
 Add 2-4 oz. of apple cider vinegar.
 Shake gently.

 Add 30-50 drops of citronella essential oil.

 Shake…. and BOOM!
 (Boom like you’re done and made an awesome something.
-Not like blow up boom. :D) DIY Bug Repellent for the Whole Family!
+Not boom like something just blew up 😂) DIY Bug Repellent for the Whole Family!

 *I am not a health care professional, aromachologist or anything of that nature.
 I am simply telling you what I have found to work for my family.
 I research essential oils on reputable sites before I use them on my family.
 What works for me and my family may not work for you.
 Use at your own risk, I am not responsible.